 \subsection{Causal ML in Marketing}

 Under certain conditions like the selection-on-observables assumption, implying that all variables that jointly affect the intervention and purchasing behavior are observed in the data and can thus be controlled for, causal ML methods allow for the evaluation of causal effects of coupon/discount campaigns as well as effect heterogeneity across customer segments.
-In contrast to more traditional methods of causal inference, they can take advantage of the full amount of information available to marketers, which might be large in the era of `Big Data', and in a data-driven way.
-That is, causal ML can address research questions such as those described in Section \ref{causallit} based on high-dimensional observational data that contain a large set of observed background variables which could serve as control variables.
-Examples are customers' socio-economic characteristics, geographic or time-related information, weather, economic circumstances and many more.
-Causal ML is based on combining causal inference approaches with ML algorithms for the data-driven selection of control variables when estimating causal effects and/or their heterogeneity across customer segments.
+In contrast to more traditional methods of causal inference, they can leverage the full amount of information available to marketers, which may be large in the era of `Big Data'.
+That is, causal ML can address research questions such as those described in Section \ref{causallit} based on high-dimensional observational data containing a large set of background variables that could serve as control variables.
+Examples include socio-economic characteristics of customers, geographic or time-related information, weather, economic circumstances, and many more.
+Causal ML is based on combining causal inference approaches with ML algorithms for data-driven selection of control variables when estimating causal effects and/or their heterogeneity across customer segments.

-The rise of predictive ML has e.g.\ motivated \cite*{Anderson2008}, \cite*{Lycett2013} and \cite*{Erevellesetal2016} to argue that theory-based causal inference has lost some of its relevance for business decisions in the light of large datasets and sophisticated predictive ML methods available to marketers today.
-However, these views were soon challenged in several studies that emphasize the importance of causal reasoning and risks of basing decisions solely on correlations, see e.g.\ \cite*{CowlsSchroeder2015} and \cite*{GolderMacy2014}.
+The rise of predictive ML has prompted e.g.\ \cite*{Anderson2008}, \cite*{Lycett2013} and \cite*{Erevellesetal2016} to argue that theory-based causal inference has lost some of its relevance for business decisions in light of the large datasets and sophisticated predictive ML methods available to marketers today.
+However, these views were soon challenged in several studies that emphasize the importance of causal reasoning and risks of basing decisions based solely on correlations, see e.g.\ \cite*{CowlsSchroeder2015} and \cite*{GolderMacy2014}.
 In more recent years, a growing number of contributions have further stressed the importance of integrating ML and causal inference, see e.g. \cite*{HairSarstedt2021}.
-Among them, \cite*{Hunermundetal2021} investigate the use of causal methods in business analytics by combining qualitative interviews and quantitative surveys among data scientists and managers in a mixed-methods research design.
-They document an on-going shift in corporate decision-making away from focusing solely on predictive ML and towards using causal methods, based on both observational and experimental data.
+Among them, \cite*{Hunermundetal2021}, who investigate the use of causal methods in business analytics by combining qualitative interviews and quantitative surveys among data scientists and managers in a mixed-methods research design.
+They document an ongoing shift in corporate decision making away from an exclusive focus on predictive ML and towards the use of causal methods, based on both observational and experimental data.